 Buying new homes for sale in Lakeland FL seems fairly straight forward.
 However new homes for sale can be a long process and involve quite a few steps that are new to you.
 Would you be better at them if you had been through the process 40 or 50 times?
 Of course you would.
 That is seldom the case so I will cover some of the basic steps and some potential pitfalls you can avoid.

 There are only really two kinds and that is a custom build and not a custom build.
 You can call the homes townhomes or traditional but lets face it if you are buying a home in a normal community the other homes are all similar and one or two may actually be just like yours.
 There is nothing wrong with that.
 Many builders limit the appearance of the home from the street to keep the "Elevations" from being similar to the homes nearest it.
-Others will put similar homes side by side.
-A quick drive through the community or asking the question is good advice.
+Others will put similar homes side by side but a quick drive through the community tells the tale.

 In the previous 2 weeks 23 new homes sold in Lakeland FL.
 Of those 23 homes the lowest price home sold for $220,000 and the highest priced home sold for $428,150.
 The median price was $273,000 which is one of the reasons so many people are choosing Lakeland FL.